 When you ask yourself about possible solutions for multi-cloud vs. hybrid cloud, you must start with the basics.
-For starters, what is a multi-cloud and what is a hybrid cloud?
+For starters, what is a multi-cloud and what are hybrid cloud integration challenges?

 What is a multi-cloud?

 To begin with, all these “cloud” terms may seem like an advertising gimmick run amok, yet this simply is not the case.
 The true definition for a multi-cloud is “the use of multiple cloud computing and storage services in a single heterogeneous architecture.”
 Therefore, the term “multi” incorporated into the word “cloud” gives way to using two or more public clouds, as well as private ones.

 A definite plus for the multi-cloud environment is that you can reduce your dependence on any one cloud source.
 Another perk is that you can increase your ability to offset future problems that may occur down the road.
 But, let’s be real, in the end, no one provider for the cloud can do everything.

 Further, the multi-cloud differs from the hybrid cloud in that it refers to multiple cloud services rather than multiple deployment modes.